Maria Butina Says She Was 'Building Peace.' That's Not How The Feds See It

 "I will probably need a sabbatical," she said, because the past few years "have been a pretty colorful emotional experience."

-NPR's Sam Gringlas produced this interview for broadcast, and NPR's Jolie Myers edited it for broadcast.
+NPR's Jessica Deahl and Sam Gringlas produced this interview for broadcast.
+NPR's Jolie Myers edited it for broadcast.
 NPR national security editor Philip Ewing contributed to this digital story.